alextaschuk/Literary-Quote-Clock/README.md

 - A certain part of the quote is or isn't highlighted (e.g., for the quote "A man driving a tractor saw her, four hundred yards from her house, six minutes past two in the afternoon." only "six minutes past two" is highlighted when "six minutes past two in the afternoon" should be).
 - Other minor changes such as replacing three full stops (...) with a proper ellipsis unicode character (…).

-I also read in my free time, and will be adding quotes that I find in books as I read.
+I also like to read in my free time, and as I find quotes in the books I read, I add them `quotes.csv`.
+So far, I have added quotes from:
+- Battle Royale, by Koushun Takami
+- Stoner, by John Williams
+- All Quiet on the Western Front, by Erich Maria Remarque
+- In Cold Blood, by Truman Capote